Trained as an ecologist and molecular biologist, I study the cultural and environmental implications of biotechnology.

 I reimagine biology through art.
 From reframing bioengineering through the lens of Mexican agricultural practices with migrant youth using art, to sharing the plant stories of my grandparents on the shores of Lake Michigan with ecology researchers, I use art to push what we imagine bioengineering to be.

-I am a professional scientific illustrator, graphic designer, biomaterials artist, and am well known on Twitter for my “live-sketches” of scientific conference talks.
+I am a professional scientific illustrator, graphic designer, and biomaterials artist.

 Dyed kombucha SCOBY grown in petri dishes.